 Our new rehoming process involves certain methods and limitations whilst we are still working in accordance with current guidance with social distancing measures.
 Therefore at present we have to limit the dogs and cats we invite applications at any one time

-As dogs and cats become available for adoption you will find this at the bottom of their profile: "Applications now being taken for ........
-Please email the Rehoming team for an application form"
+As dogs and cats become available for adoption you will find this at the bottom of their profile: "Applications now open for ........
+Contact the Rehoming Team for an application on this link"

-1. Click 'rehoming team' to open a link to send an email for an application form
+1. Click the word 'link' to open a link to send an email for an application form

 2. When you receive it - fill in and return to them at their email address (remember to add your supporting secure space/garden photo )

 3. If you are a match the rehoming team will contact you

 4. Interviews and homechecks will be carried out by video link (due to Covid-19 restrictions)

 5. An appointment will then be made for a meet and greet (social distancing will be in place - please follow staff instructions)